MichaelCurrin/vuepress-quickstart/README.md

 ## Create a fresh project

+Use VuePress' CLI tool to bootstrap a new project in a local directory.

 Make sure you have Node.js 10+ installed and optionally Yarn installed too.

-You can use the create command without installing any packages globally.
+You can use the create commands without having to install any packages globally.

 - Using NPM / NPX
     ```sh